-You’ll likewise need a verified email address, and you need “enough” connections to create, and own a company page.
+You’ll likewise need a verified email address, and you need “enough” connections to create and own a company page.

 You can read the rest of the instructions and proper how-to guide on creating a LinkedIn company page here.

-Why you should have a posting schedule on LinkedIn
+Why Have a Posting Schedule on LinkedIn

-Why schedule posts on LinkedIn?
+Why Schedule Posts on LinkedIn?

 LinkedIn, then again, does not have this choice.